 Don’t have bad language in any songs.
 Coaches will not watch a video with inappropriate music and it reflects poorly on you.
 Everything in recruiting is about making a strong impression with a coach.
 Leave out curse words, racial slurs, homophobic language and sexually suggestive lyrics.

 Limit post goal celebrations – Coaches love to see team players but they don’t need to see every post goal celebration for 10-15 seconds.
 Move on to the next play.

 Don’t load up on clips against poor competition – Your highlight tape should show you against like size and ability.
 Scoring 10 goals against someone who doesn’t know how to hold a stick is not impressive.

 Avoid sending excessive amounts of e-mails – Send your highlight tape and schedule to a coaching staff before each season.
 Send schedules before events or a note that you are attending their event.
-They do not need you to send updates before and after every single event with the results and your stats.
+They do not need you to send updates after every single event with your stats.

 Leave out crazy special effects and noises – Keep it simple.
 Coaches get hundreds of these and have already seen all the special effects.
 They aren’t impressed.
 They just want to see good lacrosse players in the most efficient way possible.

 Do not ask for detailed feedback - Ask your club or high school coach, a teammate or parent for feedback.
 Don’t ask a college coach for feedback on your highlight tape.
 His feedback is either recruiting you or not recruiting you.